aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.

+*This Project includes the following Six Steps/Phases of data analysis process -* **Ask,Prepare,Process,Analyze,Share and Act**